gfldex/raku-shell-piping/README.md

 Multiple targets for the STDERR stream can be provides with a `Junction`.
 For now only `&` junctions are supported.
 All targets will receive the same lines of text.
-Where by no particular order should be assumed.
+Whereby no particular order should be assumed.

 ```
 px<find /usr> |» px<sort> |» @a :stderr('logfile.txt'.IO & @err & Capture);